How We Typically Prepare in Crisis

 A Call To Action For All Leaders

 Deep down, we all want to rise at this time.
 We want to be the best we can be for ourselves, our loved ones, and our colleagues who keep our companies afloat.
-And as people begin to wake up to the truth that the key to serving and leading others starts with our wellbeing, we’ll begin to see major shifts in the way people are working together.
+And as people begin to recognize that the key to serving and leading others starts with our wellbeing, we’ll begin to see major shifts in the way we work together.